-Rise Justice Labs (Rise) seeks qualified students to join the 2020 Rise Summer Internship Program.
-Interns will get direct experience in writing bills, passing laws, negotiating United Nations resolutions, and building a social movement.
+Rise seeks qualified students to join the Rise Internship Program.
+Interns will get direct experience in writing bills, passing laws, negotiating United Nations resolutions, and building a social movement, i.e. combatting AAPI hate crimes.
 Past intern classes have organized and attended NASA rocket launches, conducted and prepared United States Congressional hearings, and travelled abroad to coalition build for the United Nations portfolio.
 Interns aid in Rise’s legislative campaigns around the country and world.

 Duties and Responsibilities